GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## ACRYLIC PARTS

 Here you can find the files for the acrylic parts.
-Made from smokey acrylic (by a lasercutting service) it will hide the OLED, while still allowing it  to shine trough the top layer.
+Made from smokey acrylic (by a laser cutting service) it will hide the OLED, while still allowing it  to shine through the top layer.
 It will look best if you can get a pretty dark type, like 7C83 by PlexiGlas (used by formulor.de for example).\
 If you want to get rid of the shine you can carefully sand the parts with some really fine sanding paper (I used a 2000 sanding pad).\
 You need to glue the ring to the top right part using acrylic glue (Acrifix for example).
 Be careful to apply only a really thin layer using a toothpick.\
-If you choose a case with the KLOR logotype you can emphazise it by retracing it with some sort of white paint marker.
+If you choose a case with the KLOR logotype you can emphasize it by retracing it with some sort of white paint marker.
 Use turpentine or something similar to get rid of the excess paint.

 Screw the acrylic parts on top of the plate.